trothr/best/RSYNC.md

 (original use case, MP3s ripped from CDs).
 Whenever the "mobile" copy was in close proximity with the official copy, updates would be sent.

-RSYNC handles the small use case I first considered, and much more.
+RSYNC handles the small use case I first considered, and so much more.
-It has become standard with all of the more widely used Linux distributions and is available for most Unix systems and MacOS.
+It has become standard with all of the more widely used Linux distributions and is available for most Unix systems and for MacOS.
 It also runs on MS Windows via CYGWIN or MINGW.

 ## Hierarchies